 The short answer is that it needs to request structured, comparable evidence rather than capabilities claims, unstructured means that vendors might answer questions in two incomparable ways, leaving you unable to determine who is the better fit for your needs.
 We would argue that the key difference between a good RFP and a weak one is almost always whether vendors are forced to answer specific technical questions about your environment and whether you've minimised the risk of them responding with marketing content rather than direct, evidence-based claims.
 To help avoid this, we'd strongly recommend that you define your environment first, then build questions that require evidence of how vendors would handle your specific sites, circuits and security requirements.

-How do I handle pricing comparisons in an RFP?
+How do I evaluate SD-WAN and SASE capabilities together in an RFP?

 SASE is the SSE security stack (typically FWaaS, CASB, SWG, ZTNA) with SD-WAN for access capabilities, therefore evaluations for these go hand-in-hand, and so by including security requirement modules that force vendors to provide technical evidence of their combined networking and security capabilities within a single framework, you can evaluate each in one go rather than separating SD-WAN and SASE evaluation.
 We'd also note that where a vendor's SASE offering is a bolt-on rather than a native integration, it often becomes apparent very quickly when you ask for specific evidence of policy enforcement, inspection points and logging, which can be useful if you're looking for a solution that's built with security in mind from the ground up.